-The internal control reports, which do not include the expression of the independent auditor's opinion, must include
+The internal control reports, which do not include the expression of the independent auditor's opinion, must include a.

-- a.
 An independent auditor's report on internal control over financial reporting based on an audit of financial statements.
-If the lender engages the auditor to provide an opinion on internal control over financial reporting, as required either by FDIC or under the standards of the Public Company Accounting Oversight Board, such reporting may be submitted for this requirement. - b.
+If the lender engages the auditor to provide an opinion on internal control over financial reporting, as required either by FDIC or under the standards of the Public Company b.
 An independent auditor's report on internal control over compliance with HUD-assisted programs.
 This report may be combined with the independent auditor's report on internal control over financial reporting.